 - Medical and psychological records.

-You may have to be deposed (interviewed) by the other side’s attorney, but your lawyer will be by your side preparing you for and supporting you throughout the deposition process.
+You may have to be deposed (interviewed) by the opposing attorney.
+Your lawyer will be there to support you and ensure you are well-prepared for the deposition.

 Why Should I Contact Boucher LLP When I Am Ready to Take the Next Step?